haydonryan/dell-fan-proxy/README.md

 555hz at full speed
 12.2v (same voltage as vcc)
-The pullup resister can be placed on VCC of the arduino insted, and that tthen will pull it up to 5v in stead. https://linustechtips.com/topic/1016644-arduino-hall-sensor-pull-up-resistor/
+The pullup resister can be placed on VCC of the arduino instead, and that then will pull it up to 5v in stead. https://linustechtips.com/topic/1016644-arduino-hall-sensor-pull-up-resistor/

 https://www.youtube.com/watch?v=YBNEXWp-gf0 Found this great video on high frequency Arduino PWM signals